spool3r/Graylog/README.md

 # Graylog
-Script and items relating to Graylog
+Scripts and items relating to Graylog